G-Snipes/G-Snipes.github.io/content/blog/2025/crime-and-punishment/index.md

 There is a cathartic moment in the book when Raskolnikov confesses his crime to a girl named Sonya, a person made of selfless love for her family and others.
 In an even worse financial situation, she never once thinks about murder or even stealing.

 If I were to be in the room with them when he confessed, I know I would have consoled him.
 I’d console a murderer, because through the inner monologues the author depicts, I found myself in him.
 I felt bad that his mind went where it did.
 I felt the crippling guilt and anguish and regret.
-I’d try direct him towards the hope at the bottom of the dreadful box he opened.
+I’d try to direct him towards the hope at the bottom of the dreadful box he opened.
 I'd consider his confession a chance at redemption.
 _____

 I might be getting long winded.
 This book is the best depiction of criminal psychology I’ve ever read.
 It’s a great testament against nihilism and how one needs God in their life.
 (Not the Christian God specifically, but true faith in the idea of one.)